 “However we are convinced that the Atlas of MS is helping raise awareness of the disease in areas of the world where it has often been under-diagnosed.
 We are particularly heartened to see a 40% rise in resources aimed at diagnosing and treating people with MS in the Arabic-speaking world since our last survey,” he said.

-Professor Alan Thompson, Dean of the UCL Faculty of Brain Sciences and Chairman of MSIF's International Medical and Scientific Board, said: “Capturing the enormity of the global impact of MS clearly and accurately is essential if we are to improve management of the disease and reduce disability.
-Nowhere is this more relevant than for those with Progressive MS, for whom the lack of effective treatments and the steady deterioration in abilities is particularly challenging."
+Professor Alan Thompson, Dean of the UCL Faculty of Brain Sciences and Chairman of the MS International Federation’s international medical and scientific board, said: “Capturing the enormity of the global impact of MS clearly and accurately is essential if we are to improve management of the disease and reduce disability.
+Nowhere is this more relevant than for those with Progressive MS, for whom the lack of effective treatments and the steady deterioration in abilities is particularly challenging.”